 As cooler months approach, I get more and more excited to breakout my slow cooker.
-Not only is the slow cooker easy to use, but after a few hours of simmering, you have a dish saturated in deliciousness.
-And this vegan stew recipe is a phenomenal example of how things can go really right for a vegan slow cooker meal!
+Not only is it easy to use, but after a few hours of simmering, you have a dish saturated in deliciousness.
+And this slow cooker vegan stew is a phenomenal example of how things can go really right!

-I’ve made this seitan stew a few times.
-This recipe freezes very well, which makes it a great candidate for meal prepping.
+I’ve made this a few times.
+This seitan stew recipe freezes very well, which makes it a great candidate for meal prepping.
 The simple ingredients make this a terrific budget conscious meal, especially if you make your own seitan.
-Overall, this is a stew that will keep you coming back for more.
+Overall, it will keep you coming back for more.
 It is so good!

-For a variation, add some diced potatoes to the slow cooker before securing the lid to cook, or serve this hearty stew over a bed of creamy mashed potatoes.
+For a variation, add some diced potatoes to the slow cooker before securing the lid to cook, or serve this hearty seitan winter stew over a bed of creamy mashed potatoes.

 Slow Cooker Seitan and Green Pea Stew